stevecondylios/ruby-learning-resources/ruby.md

 ```

 If a particular class shares similar/same methods to another class, then it can be said that they're similar.
 Like if we had a calss of Mailard and class of Pochard, and they both `respond_to? :quack`, then they both quack so they're probably both ducks (whereas class Goose has `respond_to :quack # false` so it's not a goose.
+From [here](https://www.youtube.com/watch?v=UCB57Npj9U0#t=48m45s):

+> An object is less defined by ineritance, and more by what the object does.